 She moves through me

 Just following her lead

-Follow her lead, my darling, follow her lead.
+Follow her lead, sun-being, follow her lead.

 092: Dance Is The Global Language with Vandana Hart of Netflix show We Speak Dance